Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Satellite

-In LINSTOR’s language, a Satellite is a node which can host and replicate storage.
+In LINSTOR’s language, a satellite is a node which can host and replicate storage.
 In your case, your three machines should all become satellites so that LINSTOR can manage their storage.

 # apt -y install linstor-satellite